alasca-association/tarook/docs/user/explanation/node-scheduling.rst

 use it in the label and taint definitions.

 Please refer to the
-:ref:`Node-Scheduling: Labels and Taints Configuration <cluster-configuration.node-scheduling-labels-taints-configuration>`
+:ref:`Node-Scheduling: Labels and Taints Configuration <configuration-options.yk8s.node-scheduling>`
 for details on how to label and taint nodes with a common scheduling-key-prefix.

 Use scheduling keys for Services